MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-analyze-images.md

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+2. Select **Create a resource**.
-2. In the top search bar, search for *Azure AI services*, select **Azure AI Services**, and create an Azure AI services multi-service account resource with the following settings:
+3. In the search bar, search for *Azure AI services*, select **Azure AI Services**, and create an Azure AI services multi-service account resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Region**: *Choose from East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US, or East Asia\**
+    - **Region**: *Choose from East US, West US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, or East Asia\**
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S0

-    \*Azure AI Vision 4.0 features are currently only available in these regions.
+    \*Azure AI Vision 4.0 full feature sets are currently only available in these regions.

-3. Select the required checkboxes and create the resource.
+4. Select the required checkboxes and create the resource.
-4. Wait for deployment to complete, and then view the deployment details.
+5. Wait for deployment to complete, and then view the deployment details.
-5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
+6. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

 ## Prepare to use the Azure AI Vision SDK